-Note: This page contains side effects data for the generic drug buprenorphine / naloxone.
-It is possible that some of the dosage forms included below may not apply to the brand name Zubsolv.
+Note: This document contains side effect information about buprenorphine / naloxone.
+Some dosage forms listed on this page may not apply to the brand name Zubsolv.

-If any of the following side effects occur while taking buprenorphine / naloxone, check with your doctor immediately:More common
+Check with your doctor immediately if any of the following side effects occur while taking buprenorphine / naloxone:

 - feeling faint, dizzy, or lightheaded